 A good example of a spreadsheet-related version control issue is when the wrong revision is sent off to suppliers, which can throw off the entire production process.
 Another is when one revision is sent to one department and another is sent to a different department, which means they are looking at different BOMs for the same product.
 The bottom line is that all parties must be in sync … always!

 The good news is that these issues and the related headaches can be averted with the use of an ERP or BOM-specific system.
 Using an automated BOM system in your production process enables your company to:

 - Maintain optimal stock levels of materials so you never run out in the middle of production

-- Utilize real-time data to help with planning of production schedules, labor requirements and other expected costs
+- Utilize real-time data to help with the planning of production schedules, labor requirements, and other expected costs

 - Integrate input from all applicable departments (e.g., sales, production, accounting, warehouse, etc.) to ensure the BOM is as accurate as possible

 Here are a few advantages of using an automated BOM or an ERP System.